kennysmithed/origins2223/index.md

 ### Week 6 (27th February)

-No classes this week - the first assignment is due in the Thursday of this week (2nd March).
+No classes this week - the first assignment is due on the Thursday of this week (2nd March).

 ### Week 7 (6th March): Evolution of social cognition